List of Bugatti prototypes

 This is a list of prototype vehicles created by Bugatti that never reached or were never intended for serial production.

+Type 28

+The Type 28 road car.
+Launched in 1921 and unveiled at the Paris salon in 1922 this 8 cylinder prototype was the first Bugatti to feature what became the classic Bugatti rectilinear cylinder block and cambox design.
+It included many other novel features which never made it to production.
+The sole example manufactured is on display at the Musee National de lAutomobile in Mulhouse.

 Type 29

 The Type 29 racing car, which began development in 1921, used a new 2 L (1991 cc/121 in³) straight-8 engine which would subsequently be used in the Type 30 production model.
 Four of the cars were entered in the 1922 French Grand Prix where they performed well, with three of the four completing the full distance behind the sole other surviving car, a FIAT, from an original field of 18 cars.

 Type 36

-The Type 36 racer was produced in 1925, and used a new 1.5 L straight-8 engine.
-With a 60 x 66 mm bore and stroke, the engine later saw use in the Type 39A, though the Type 36 itself was more of an experiment.
-At first, the rear axle was bolted directly to the frame with no springs.
-In 1926, Bugatti added both rear springs and a supercharger to the Type 36.
-This was the experimental base for the Type 35C.
+The Type 36 racer was produced in 1925, and used a 1.5 L straight-8 engine adapted from earlier designs.
+With a 60 x 66 mm bore and stroke, the engine later saw use in the Type 39A.
+The Type 36 was built to compete at the banked oval race track at Montlhery just south of Paris.
+Despite Ettore Bugatti himself driving one of the T36 cars from Molsheim to Montlhery to compete they were withdrawn after practice and did not race due to their poor handling.The T36 initially had no rear suspension and only very limited front suspension travel, the rear axle being bolted directly to the frame without springs.
+In 1926, Bugatti added both rear springs, increased front suspension travel and a supercharger to the Type 36.
+This was the experimental base for the supercharged Type 35C.